npfernandes/ensemblify/README.md

   </summary>

 PyRosetta is a Python-based interface to the powerful Rosetta molecular modeling suite [[2]](#ref2).
-Its functionalities are used and extended through Ensemblify in order to generate conformational ensembles.
+Its functionalities are used through Ensemblify in order to generate conformational ensembles.
 You can install it by following these commands:

 1. Activate your `ensemblify_env` conda environment: